 Michael Essl is active as a pianist and composer in various fields.
 His compositional oeuvre includes orchestral works, chamber music, choral music and solo pieces, as well as works for jazz ensembles and music for silent films.
 His music is characterized by strong contrasts and a richness of associations.
 His experience as a pianist and improviser also enables him to combine complex formal structures with playful spontaneity.
 He acts without aesthetic constraints and combines different musical elements and especially influences from jazz to his own language.

 He has received several awards for his works, including first prizes at international composition competitions such as the Alba Rosa Viëtor Competition and the Joseph Dorfman Competition.
-His pieces have been performed in Germany, USA, Finland, Belgium, Italy, Spain and the Netherlands by professional musicians and ensembles such as Echo Prize winner Christian Segmehl, Avanti!
+His pieces have been performed in Germany, USA, Finland, Belgium, Italy, Spain and the Netherlands by professional musicians and ensembles such as Christian Segmehl, Avanti!
 Chamber Orchestra, Wolfgang Zerer, the Freiburger Kammerchor and the Orchestra of the Komische Oper Berlin.
 In addition, several of his works have already been released on CD.
 Since 2018 he has been sponsored by Edition Peters with a scholarship.
+In 2022-2023 he will be composer in residence at Junge Oper Dortmund.

 Michael Essl lives and works in Berlin.